 What is the difference between an invoice and a receipt?

 Invoices and receipts are essential accounting documents for maintaining business records.
-They are useful to both buyers and vendors when there’s a transaction involving an exchange of goods or services for payment.
+They are useful to both buyers and vendors when a transaction involves an exchange of goods or services for payment.

 The two documents provide details on the amounts owed and paid for the exchange of goods and services.
 Invoices and receipts usually include the vendor and customer information as well as the total amount due.

-Since they share many similarities it’s understandable why they’re often considered interchangeable.
-However, operating as if invoices and receipts are the same can land your business in trouble when it comes to filing your taxes or claiming expenses, as we’ll explain throughout this article.
+Since they share many similarities, it’s understandable why invoices and receipts are often considered interchangeable.
+However, operating as if they are the same can land your business in trouble when filing your taxes or claiming expenses, as we’ll explain throughout this article.

 Invoices and receipts shouldn’t be confused with a purchase order either.
 A purchase order is essentially a document issued by the buyer to the vendor or client describing the requested goods or services along with quantities and agreed-upon prices.